isomerpages/moe-chungchenghighm/resources/announcements/_posts/2024-03-25-post-Bazaar By The Lake.md

 </div>
 <p>Are you ready for a time of fun and excitement at our Bazaar by the Lake
 on 25 May (Saturday), 930am-130pm while raising funds?
-Online purchase is now open for sales! funds?
-Online purchase is now open for sales!</p>
+Online purchase is now open for sales! purchase is now open for sales!</p>